dhlab-basel/Sipi/README.md

 ### Secure HTTP (https) ###

-SIPI supports secure connections (SSL).
+Sipi supports secure connections (SSL).
 However, OpenSLL must be installed on the computer.
 On Linux, you just have to install the openssl RPMs (including the development version), on OS X use brew.

 **The OpenSSL libraries and includes are _not_ downloaded by cmake!**

 Cmake checks if OpenSSL is installed and compiles the support for it automatically.
-In order to use SIPI with secure connections, You need to install a certificate (see the config file example "config/sipi.config.lua" for instructions.
+In order to use Sipi with secure connections, You need to install a certificate (see the config file example "config/sipi.config.lua" for instructions.

 ### General